-The Company established an "at-the-market" program (the "ATM Program") on June 21, 2021, with an aggregate offering price of up to \$75.0 million, pursuant to a Common Stock Sales Agreement with Wainwright by which Wainwright has sold and may continue to sell our common stock at the market prices prevailing at the time of sale.
+The Company established an ATM Program on June 21, 2021, with an aggregate offering price of up to \$75.0 million, pursuant to a Common Stock Sales Agreement with Wainwright by which Wainwright sold our common stock at the market prices prevailing at the time of sale.
 Wainwright is entitled to compensation for its services at a commission rate of 3.0% of the gross sales price per share of common stock sold plus reimbursement of certain expenses.

-From June 21, 2021 through June 30, 2024, the Company sold an aggregate of 3,753,833 shares of common stock under the ATM Program at an average price of approximately \$5.63 per share for gross proceeds of approximately \$21.1 million.
-The Company paid cash commissions on the gross proceeds, plus reimbursement of expenses to Wainwright, as well as legal and accounting fees in the aggregate amount of approximately \$0.8 million.
-Additionally, subsequent to June 30, 2024, the Company sold shares under the ATM Program (see Note 9 - "Subsequent Events").
+From June 21, 2021 through October 1, 2024, the Company sold an aggregate of 9,228,383 shares of common stock under the ATM Program at an average price of approximately \$8.13 per share for gross proceeds of approximately \$75.0 million which represents all amounts that were available to be sold under the ATM Program.
+Effective October 1, 2024, the ATM Program was closed and terminated.
+The Company paid cash commissions on the gross proceeds, plus reimbursement of expenses to Wainwright, as well as legal and accounting fees in the aggregate amount of approximately \$2.4 million.